realjenius/realjenius.com/content/post/kotlin/recursive-copy-delete.md

 )
 ```

-In this case we're looking at the various paths/files in play and making choices on how to proceed.
-Of course we could also collect the progress in separate data structures to help understand what has been copied or provide other details to the API based on additional details learned from APIs such as `java.nio.file.Files` (e.g. `getPosixFilePermissions`).
+In this case the code is looking at the various paths/files in play and making choices on how to proceed.
+Of course we could also collect the progress in separate data structures to help understand what has been copied or provide other details to the API based on additional details learned from APIs such as `java.nio.file.Files` (e.g. `getPosixFilePermissions` or something equally granular).

 Another aspect of copying which is commonly a problem is the "File exists" scenario; what to do when the give file path is already populated?
 For this, Kotlin introduces the `overwrite` flag as another optional parameter which enables whether or not the files should be overwritten or skipped if they exist in place.
-This can help with different scenarios and determining the right "idempotent" way to populate a target from a source:
+This can help with different scenarios and determining the right "idempotent" way to populate a target from a source (especially considering things like retry scenarios when something aborts prematurely):

 ```kotlin
 path.copyToRecursively(